botworld-wiki/beatburger.github.io/_bots/chomp.md

 botRarity: "Common"
 botRaritySortOrder: "1"
 botAcquisition: "drop"
-botOpinion: "Mostly outclassed by other snipers"
+botOpinion: "A sniper that shoots really fast and that you'll get from the very beginning.
+This is bot will teach you early on how damaging snipers can be if you protect them during battle."
 searchKeywords: "range, burst , sniper , common"

 ability1Name: "Machine Gun"
-ability1Info: "Bullets fired: 3, Range:7.7, AS: 1.43s"
+ability1Info: "Bullets fired: 3, Energy Damage: 100% Range:8, AS: 1.43s"
 ability1Description: "Fires a burst of shots"
 ability2Name: ""
 ability2Info: ""
 ability2Description: ""
 ability3Name: "Nuclear Cylinders"
-ability3Info: "Bullets fired: 8, Range: 7.7, Cooldown: 8.4s"
+ability3Info: "Bullets fired: 8, Energy Damage: 150% Range: 8, Cooldown: 9s"
 ability3Description: "A bigger burst of more powerful shots"